sirech/homepage2/src/pages/articles/2020-09-20-technical-stories-a-miscast-artifact-of-agile-development/index.md

 ### What's the value

 Technical stories are in a perpetual fight for survival.
-Stories without clear value get ignored in favor of user stories that bring a clearer benefit.
+Stories without clear value get ignored in favor of user stories that bring a tangible benefit.
 That's why it's important to consider it.
 Getting hard numbers is ideal, although not always possible.
-A qualitative judgement of what we want to improve can be helpful enough.
+A qualitative judgment of what we want to improve can be helpful enough.

 ### What to do (Acceptance Criteria)